Now in early access

 the rails?

-We're convening founding partners across the value chain — OEMs disposing first-life inventory, asset owners wrapping deployments in RETs, infrastructure credit financing the result, and insurers ready to bind the capacity-floor warranty that converts RETs to IETs as live data accumulates.
+We're convening founding partners across the value chain — OEMs disposing first-life inventory, asset owners wrapping deployments in IET, insurers underwriting capacity warranties, infrastructure credit financing the result.
 Tell us who you are.

 Request received.